-This newsletter section is not intended to replace a repair manual, but rather
+This newsletter section is not intended to replace a repair manual, but rather aid to reduce

-instructions in a step by step format.
+in a step by step format.

-out.
 The prop shaft should be replaced if over .003, you can put a dial indicator on the prop shaft and turning it to determine

 if shaft is bent.
 If prop shaft has only bearing play and is not out of round just by changing bearing in most cases will